 . . . this site

 Holidays are precious - we don't get enough of them, and when we do get that elusive combination of fine weather and time off work, it's time to head for the beach!
 But which one?
-You don't want to spend hours driving on a hot day to a different beach, only to find it really isn't up to much.
+On a hot day you don't want to spend hours driving to a different beach, only to find it really isn't up to much.
 In this guide I've been around every beach on the entire coast of Wales, Somerset and the Wirral (Cheshire), taking photographs and exploring so that you can find your perfect beach first time.
 I've tried, as much as possible, to take the photographs on sunny days with a low tide.
 There's more beach information here than almost any other site.
 It's been a difficult job, but someone had to do it.

 . . . the beaches